The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 T-80U-M1 "Bars"

 The T-80 tank is in service with Russia and a dozen other countries.
 The tank took part in many wars and conflicts, including in Chechnya and the Caucasus.
-How many more years this tank will be in service in Russia, no one can say.
+No one can say how many more years this tank will serve in Russia.

 What else to read